BSMediaGroup/StreamSuites/README.md

 - **Authoritative read path**: chat ingest now uses the Server-Sent Events endpoint `https://web7.rumble.com/chat/api/chat/<CHAT_ID>/stream`, which emits `init` and `messages` frames containing chat, users, and channel data.
+- **Authentication model**: SSE connections reuse the browser-authenticated Playwright context cookies (exported from the persistent profile) to mirror the logged-in session and avoid unauthenticated 204 responses.
 - **Parsing model**: SSE frames are parsed as JSON with nested `data.messages` lists; idempotency is preserved via SSE `id` handling and baseline cutoffs remain unchanged.
 - **Send path**: outbound chat messages continue to use the DOM-based send path (Playwright keyboard/React-friendly injection); no REST chat sends are used.
+- **Livestream API usage**: livestream API polling is no longer used for chat ingest; it remains only for startup baseline cutoff calculation.

 ## Project Status